mrts/debugging-cgi-applications-with-gdb/README.md

-# How to debug CGI applications with GDB
+# How to debug CGI applications written in C/C++ with GDB

 As you probably already know, CGI, Common Gateway Interface, is a standard protocol for web servers to execute programs by passing HTTP request data into